cjhnbls/pipelinedb-doc-cn/streams.rst

      3
   (3 rows)

 As you can see, **v_real_deltas** records the incremental changes resulting from each insertion.
 But :code:`sum` is relatively boring.
-The real magic of **delta** streams is that they work for all aggregates, and can even be combined to aggregate continuous views' output at different granularities.
+The real magic of **delta** streams is that they work for all aggregates, and can even be used in conjunction with :ref:`combine` to efficiently aggregate continuous views' output at different granularities/groupings.

 Let's look at a more interesting example.
 Suppose we have a continuous view counting the number of distinct users per minute: